4-H Summer Camp

 What is 4-H Camp?

-4-H Summer Camp is a six-day, five-night overnight summer camp for youth ages 9 (as of 12/31/19) through 13 (completed 8th grade in 2019) years old.
+4-H Summer Camp is a four-day, three-night overnight summer camp for youth ages 9 (as of 12/31/19) through 13 (completed 8th grade in 2019) years old.
 The camp planning is done by the youth camp staff (ages 14-19, current high school members) and adult camp committee.
 The goal of our staff is to create an exciting and nurturing environment where youth can develop self-confidence, teamwork, and try fun challenges.
 We want youth to get a sense of connection with themselves, their friends, and the environment.
 The camp activities are directed by the youth camp staff during the week of camp.
 Campers are divided into groups with youth staff members as leaders.
 The groups meet every day to plan skits, play sports, have craft time and have fun.
 Being in a group allows campers to meet new youth and make life-long friendships.
 The food at camp is prepared by experienced cooks and we have a nurse on-site at all times.

 Why should parents consider 4-H Camp?